puhach/doppelganger/README.md

 set(OpenCV_DIR /opt/opencv/4.5.1/installation/lib/cmake/opencv4)
 ```

 Depending on the platform and the way OpenCV was installed, it may be needed to provide the path to cmake files explicitly.
-On my KUbuntu 20.04 after building OpenCV 4.5.1 from sources the working `OpenCV_DIR` looks like <OpenCV installation path>/lib/cmake/opencv4.
-On Windows 8.1 after installing a binary distribution of OpenCV 4.2.0 it is C:\OpenCV\build.
+On my KUbuntu 20.04 after building OpenCV 4.5.1 from sources the working `OpenCV_DIR` looks like `<OpenCV installation path>/lib/cmake/opencv4`.
+On Windows 8.1 after installing a binary distribution of OpenCV 4.2.0 it is `<OpenCV installation path>\build`.

 ### Build the Project